rjspencer/docs/theming.md

 			{BlockVariable2}
 			...
 		{/block:BlockName}
-	{/module:ModuleName}
+	{Else:ModuleName}
+		Data to show if the module doesn't return any {/module:ModuleName}

 It is easiest to think of `{module}`s as `for` loops that loop through various data from your StageBloc account (the "model" of the data).
 Within a `{module}` a `{block}` can be used to represent a "view" of the data by exposing various pieces of information about that data.

+Using `{Else:<module_name>}` will cause that data to render if the module doesn't have any.

 ## AccountAbout